 Tip Number Four: Dress for the part!
 Even just a little bit…

 Lots of people dress up for the tour, and it’s great fun for most kids.
-G-Man however is one of those kids who, to my eternal chagrin, doesn’t much like dressing up.
+G-Man however is one of those children who, to my eternal chagrin, doesn’t much like dressing up.

 The scarves arrived by Owl Post on the morning of our trip, along with a couple of brown paper ‘party bags’.
 The boys opened the scarf parcels before we left (we saved the party bags for afterwards) and proudly wore their scarves most of the day, even when sweltering inside.

 If your kids are like mine but you can’t let go of that fancy-dress wishfulness, then I’ll let you know that we saw plenty of adults (and a whole heap of teenagers) in full wizarding regalia, so you wouldn’t be alone if you wanted to bring out that witches hat and cloak at the back of your wardrobe.
-I’ll admit I only just resisted getting a Ravenclaw scarf to wear myself (and of course I’d have made K-Dog wear a Slytherin one), but only just…

 Tip Number Five: Decide beforehand what you’re willing to spend on, and what you’re not!